huggingface/trl/CONTRIBUTING.md

    Please write [good commit messages](https://chris.beams.io/posts/git-commit/).

-   It is a good idea to sync your copy of the code with the original Repository regularly.
+   It is a good idea to sync your copy of the code with the original repository regularly.
 This way you can quickly account for changes:

    ```bash
    $ git fetch upstream